 From an immigration perspective, the safest projects are those that will still be completed in the event of an EB-5 shortfall.
 This can be in the form of an initial bridge loan or through having additional equity/other debt sources as a fallback option.
 This sounds counterintuitive, but the reality is that the single most important project question for an EB-5 investor (and the best way to minimize immigration risk) is to know whether or not the project can be completed without the full amount of EB-5 capital.

 The safest projects from an immigration perspective are those that can be successfully constructed and operated even in the event of an EB-5 shortfall.

-- Senior loan executed with a major bank
+- senior loan has been executed with a major bank,

-- Construction completion guarantee executed from parent entity
+- construction completion guarantee has been executed from the parent entity, and

-- How many jobs are created from construction alone
+- the number of jobs created from construction alone,

-- How much of the total construction cost has been spent to date when EB-5 investor capital enters the project
+- the amount of total construction cost spent to date when EB-5 investor capital enters the project.

-How does an investor find a project that answers “yes” to those two questions?
+How does an investor find a project that yields “yes” answers to those two questions?
 Let’s break down each of the questions and determine what has to be true for each to be considered a clear “yes.”

 Will the project actually be completed?